 If, upon review by ET&S Legal and Regulatory, any Non-Standard Transportation Service Agreement is determined to be a Negotiated Rate Contract, then such Negotiated Rate Contract shall require a higher level of approval.
 (See ”Note” in ET&S Policy #2, at Exhibit 1.)

-Prior to approval and execution, the commercial terms and the price risks associated with all Non-Standard Transportation Service Agreements must be outlined and fully explained to the Marketing Officers in writing, including the applicable Risk Management strategy (if any) to be utilized for the transaction.
-If Marketing does not contemplate a corresponding Risk Management Transaction in order to hedge the price risk associated with a particular Non-Standard Transportation Service Agreement, the Marketing Officers shall be informed of the impact on the ET&S Net Open Position, Maturity/Gap Risk, and VAR.
+Prior to approval and execution, the commercial terms and the price risks associated with any Non-Standard Transportation Service Agreements must be outlined and fully explained to the Marketing Officers in writing, including the applicable Risk Management strategy (if any) to be utilized for the transaction.
+If Marketing does not contemplate coupling a Non-Standard Transportation or Storage Agreement with a corresponding Risk Management Transaction in order to hedge the price risk associated with a particular Non-Standard Transportation Service Agreement, or to achieve a complete hedge, as the case may be, the Marketing Officers shall be informed of the impact on the ET&S Net Open Position, Maturity/Gap Risk, and VAR.

 Copies of each executed Non-Standard Transportation Service Agreement must be forwarded by Marketing to the ET&S Control Officer (the Vice President, Finance and Accounting) or designated representative, the Finance/Gas Accounting Department, and the Enron Corporate Tax Department (“Tax”).